-Calibration Setup
+Calibration

-This section shows setups for field or bench calibration.
+Although your IMV31 Transmitter usually does not require any calibration, you may calibrate each of its measurements.
+Some calibration procedures are meant to be done in the field at the tank and others on the bench.
 Use test equipment that is at least three times as accurate as the desired accuracy of the transmitter.